precto1285/Loan-Calculator/README.md

 ## Getting Started
 To use the Loan Calculator, simply deploy by posting this webpage on your browser: https://precto1285.github.io/Loan-Calculator/

+enter your loan amount, interest rate, and number of years and the loan calculator will display your monthly payment, total payment, and total interest.

 ## Built With
 •	HTML5